IntentArchitect/Docs/articles/whats-new/2024/04/index.md

 ### CosmosDB multi-tenancy now supports database isolation

-If you are using the `Intent.Modules.AspNetCore.MultiTenancy` module, our `Intent.CosmosDB` module now supported the `Data Isolation` - `Separate Database option`.
+If you are using the `Intent.Modules.AspNetCore.MultiTenancy` module, our `Intent.CosmosDB` module now supports the `Data Isolation` - `Separate Database` option.

 ![OpeConfiguration](./images/cosmos-multi-db-setting.png)

-You can configure then configure each tenant to have their own connection string.
+You can configure each tenant to have their own database connection string.

 For more detail, refer to the [module documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/master/Modules/Intent.Modules.CosmosDB/README.md).